kubernetes-sigs/cloud-provider-azure/site/content/en/FAQ/known-issues/azuredisk.md

 **Solution**:

-Use `default` azure disk storage class in aks-engine, as `default` will always be identical to the agent pool, that is, if VM is managed, it will be managed azure disk class, if unmanaged, then it's unmanaged disk class.
+Use `default` azure disk storage class in acs-engine, as `default` will always be identical to the agent pool, that is, if VM is managed, it will be managed azure disk class, if unmanaged, then it's unmanaged disk class.

 ## 9. dynamic azure disk PVC try to access wrong storage account (of other resource group)